JerryFan225/rubbish_sorter/README.md

 Obviously the model is not perfect, and there are a few points where it could improve and the project will, hopefully, be updated in the future to fix these problems in order to create a more robust program.

+**Note** A demo video can be found at this link: https://youtu.be/GYu8002dW4o

 #Problems/Issues with the Program:

 Currently, as far as I know, there are a few issues with program.